 Let’s take one more example focused on one of the widely used Derivative Instrument Options.

-Rak Bank is trying to value certain options (both Call and Put) which it intends to sell to its clients on one of the Manufacturing company stocks Kradle Inc which is currently trading at $80.
-The Bank has decided to value the option on the Kradle Stock using the hugely popular option pricing model namely the Black Scholes Merton Model.
+Rak Bank is trying to value certain options (both Call and Put), which it intends to sell to its clients on one of the Manufacturing company stocks Kradle Inc which are currently trading at $80.
+The Bank has decided to value the option on the Kradle Stock using the hugely popular option pricing model, namely the Black Scholes Merton Model.

 (Excel sheet attached)